NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4ScopeAndRequirements.md

 *	If the update fails the referral Receiver **must** respond with the most appropriately aligned error
 *	The referral Receiver **must** store all previous versions of the referral
 *	The referral Receiver **must <ins>not</ins>** be required to inform the patient of the updating of the referral.
 Business/clinical responsibility for informing the patient must remain with the referral Sender
+*  The referral Sender **should not** send referral updates after receiving an interim response

 **Cancel referral**